eclipse-thingweb/node-wot/README.md

     4. Run `npm i` again
     5. Install the packages with `npm link @node-wot/<module>`
 -   Build error around `prebuild: npm run bootstrap`
     -   This has been seen failing on WSL.
-Try using a more recent NodeJS version
+Try using a more recent Node.js version

 ### As a Docker image